-We have heard a lot about Stripe in the recent years but as a European company we couldn’t sign up for a long time, until they finally started accepting UK based companies.
+We have heard a lot about Stripe in recent years, but as a European company, we couldn’t sign up for a long time.
+Not until they finally started accepting UK based companies.
 We have been a high volume PayPal user – both as a merchant and a buyer – since 2007, with over a million dollars traded on their platform.
-We had our fair share of disputes and long chats with the PayPal support team but there wasn’t anything unmanageable.
+We had our fair share of disputes and long chats with the PayPal support team, but there wasn’t anything unmanageable.

-The signup process is easy, although you have to send in a lot of documents but that’s understandable.
-While you’re waiting for the confirmation of your live account, you can already start building your client for their API and they provide libraries for the most common languages, which are written based on modern programming standards and as a result of that they’re really easy to work with.
+The signup process is easy, although you have to send in a lot of documents, that’s understandable.
+While you’re waiting for the confirmation of your live account, you can already start building your client for their API and they provide libraries for the most common languages, which are written based on modern programming standards and as a result of that, they’re really easy to work with.
 That’s not a surprise, as Stripe was born out of frustration of the founding team with payment processors available in those days, they set out to disrupt the industry.

 Then the Problems Start

-I can’t remember when was the last time we had to deal with a fraudulent payment online… maybe we’re lucky (or maybe PayPal’s fraud protection is not that bad after all).
+I can’t remember when was the last time we had to deal with a fraudulent payment online, maybe we’re lucky (or maybe PayPal’s fraud protection is not that bad after all).
 About a week after we started using Stripe (among PayPal and Bitcoin) on our site, the first scammer arrived.
 The funny thing is that he paid for the service (apparently with a stolen credit card) and never even used the service!
 A week after that payment was charged back and as it was already deemed suspicious by our team, we refunded it immediately.

 As the number of our transactions increased, so did the fraudulent activity.
 Again, it’s strange that except one person (who tried to use an account for email spamming, but he was caught and banned in no time) all the stolen credit card abusers just wanted to pay us the money and then do nothing, it just seems illogical to me.
 If they wanted to test a bunch of card numbers, they could’ve done it with a service that costs $1 or so, and if they wanted to use it for spamming or something else, why didn’t they at least try to do it?

-Unfortunately Stripe has a chargeback fee of $15 so we were losing money on each transaction that, in my opinion, should’ve been stopped by Stripe even before they happened.
-For example there was a guy who used the same email address and tried cards from 3 different continents in a span of 15 minutes.
+Unfortunately, Stripe has a chargeback fee of $15 so we were losing money on each transaction that, in my opinion, should’ve been stopped by Stripe even before they happened.
+For example, there was a guy who used the same email address and tried cards from 3 different continents in a span of 15 minutes.
 Unless he’s the Flash, that’s not really possible and it’s a huge warning for all payment processors I know of, yet Stripe didn’t blink an eye.

 As we were losing money and Stripe wasn’t providing any help to stop these whatsoever, we set out to find a company who specializes in online fraud prevention.
 Here are a couple of them that we heard good things about but didn’t have a chance to check them out yet: minFraud by MaxMind, Sift Science and Signifyd.
 They’re very affordable, even for a small business.
 I’m really not sure why Stripe doesn’t have a partnership with any of these companies, it seems like a no-brainer for me.

-Before we could finish the implementation of any of the above listed services, one night (and I’d like to underline the night part) we received an email from Stripe, out of the blue, that stated:
+Before we could finish the implementation of any of the above-listed services, one night (and I’d like to underline the night part) we received an email from Stripe, out of the blue, that stated:

 Thanks for signing up with Stripe!

-Unfortunately at this time we will need to stop offering service for kinsta.com.
-Currently Stripe can only support users with a low risk of customer disputes–after reviewing your submitted information and website, it does seem like your site presents a higher level of risk than we can currently support.
-Unfortunately we will be unable to accept any additional payments on your behalf.”
-And that was it.
+Unfortunately, at this time we will need to stop offering service for kinsta.com.
+Currently, Stripe can only support users with a low risk of customer disputes–after reviewing your submitted information and website, it does seem like your site presents a higher level of risk than we can currently support.
+Unfortunately, we will be unable to accept any additional payments on your behalf.

 I’d like to emphasize that none of our legit users disputed anything, ever, only the stolen credit card owners requested a chargeback through their banks, which is what you’d expect.
 What I did not, however, expect from Stripe in any situation is that they’d just close down our account, in the middle of the night without fair notice.
 Or help.
 And that goes in the face of everything that we experienced with Stripe prior to that.